kcvinker/Nimforms/README.md

 ## How to use:
 1. Clone or download the repo.
 2. Place the **Nimforms** folder in your project folder.
-3. Import **nimforms.nim** module in your source file.
+3. Import **Nimforms/nimforms** module in your source file.
 And start coding.